about

 I folded printing paper in half and sewed or stapled the pages in so it could flip like a “real” book and it was also illustrated by me.

-Now, clearly, a five year old can only do so much so I’m sure I had help but that didn’t deter me from being proud of my book!
-I remember I excitedly presented it to my dad at one of our visits (in true GenXer fashion, my parents divorced when I was very young), and I also remember how happy he was with his gift.
+Now, clearly, a five-year-old can only do so much, so I’m sure I had help, but that didn’t deter me from being proud of my book!
+I recall that I excitedly presented it to my dad during one of our visits (in true Gen Xer fashion, my parents divorced when I was very young), and I also remember how happy he was with his gift.

-I don’t know what happened to that book but it was made with love, determination, and hope.
+I don’t know what happened to that book, but it was made with love, determination, and hope.
 The best kind of recipe for writing there is.

 Do I think I’m a good writer?